openfisca/openfisca-web-api/README.md

 Please consult http://www.openfisca.fr/installation if you want to develop with OpenFisca on your computer.

+## Introspection with parsers

+[OpenFisca Parsers](https://github.com/openfisca/openfisca-parsers) is an optional dependency.
+If it is installed, the following endpoints will be enhanced:

+- field: endpoint enriched with input variables
+- fields: endpoint enriched with input variables
+- graph: endpoint created
+- graph: endpoint enriched with input variables

 ## Docker containers

 Docker containers are available: